-You can gauge the performance of your mutual fund scheme by analyzing whether your funds have delivered a higher return than the benchmark.
-If the return exceeds the benchmark then your funds outperformed.
-And if the benchmark registers a higher return than your fund then your funds have underperformed.
+You can gauge the performance of your mutual fund scheme by analysing whether your funds have delivered a higher return than the benchmark.
+If the return exceeds the benchmark, then your funds outperformed.
+And if the benchmark registers a higher return than your fund, then your funds have underperformed.

-Also, if the benchmark index recorded a consistent fall over a period of time in which your fund’s NAV fell too, but by a much lesser percentage than the benchmark index, then your fund has again outperformed the benchmark.
+Also, if the benchmark index recorded a consistent fall over a while in which your fund’s NAV fell too, but by a much lesser percentage than the benchmark index, then your fund has again outperformed the benchmark.